What to know about coronavirus booster shots in the U.S.

 Israel started offering a third dose of the Pfizer-BioNTech vaccine last month to people older than 60 and to severely immunocompromised adults.

-Germany will start offering extra shots to immunocompromised people starting in September and to the very elderly, nursing home residents and people who have received the AstraZeneca or Johnson & Johnson vaccines, its health ministry has said.
+Germany will start offering extra shots to immunocompromised people in September and to the very elderly, nursing home residents and people who have received the AstraZeneca or Johnson & Johnson vaccines, its health ministry has said.

-France also plans to make certain groups of people — residents of nursing homes, those over age 75 and people with severe health conditions — eligible for boosters in September.
+France also plans to make certain groups — residents of nursing homes, those over age 75 and people with severe health conditions — eligible for boosters in September.

-Hungary’s prime minister, Viktor Orban, has announced plans to offer third doses widely, and officials in Spain and Italy have suggested people will likely need boosters.
-British health officials are also preparing to give out booster shots in September.
+Hungarian Prime Minister Viktor Orban has announced plans to offer third doses widely, and officials in Spain and Italy have suggested that boosters are likely to be needed.
+British health officials also are preparing to administer booster shots, starting in September.

 What about approval by health agencies?

 Standard practice is for the Food and Drug Administration to assess the safety and efficacy of vaccines and for the Centers for Disease Control and Prevention’s outside advisers — the Advisory Committee on Immunization Practices (ACIP) — to recommend what vaccines Americans should get and when.
-After ACIP makes its recommendation, the CDC director decides whether to accept it.
+After ACIP makes its recommendations, the CDC director decides whether to accept them.

-Administration officials stressed in Wednesday’s covid-19 briefing and in subsequent interviews that a booster-shot campaign will not go forward without the go-ahead from the FDA and the ACIP.
-One official conceded that while the process is “going to be a little messy” for a while but added the administration has little choice but to act given the fast spread of the delta variant.
+Administration officials stressed in Wednesday’s coronavirus briefing and in subsequent interviews that a booster-shot campaign will not proceed without a go-ahead from the FDA and the ACIP.
+One official conceded that the process is “going to be a little messy” for a while but added that the administration has little choice but to act, given the fast spread of the delta variant.

 “We are not skipping the very important FDA and ACIP process here,” Murthy said at Wednesday’s briefing.
 “They have an incredibly important role to play in evaluating safety and making recommendations for vaccines.”